JeremyBYU/pymultiastar/README.md

 Below are some examples:

 1. `run_simple_world_3d.py`.
 Shows a very simple example of a small 3D world with multiple goals.
-2. `run_maze_2d.py` - Demonstrates that 2D A* path planning is a subset of the Multi-Goal Planner.
+2. `run_maze_2d.py` - Demonstrates that 2D A-star path planning is a subset of the Multi-Goal Planner.
 It loads a 2D image of a maze as a single slice in a 3D world and has only 1 goal.
-3. `run_scenarios.py` - Shows how to use the GeoPlanner and planning in a 3D world.
+3. `run_scenarios.py` - Shows how to use the GeoPlanner and plan in a 3D world.

 ## Notes